 Location: School of Education, Old Main Building, Room 114

 Caring, Critical, and Reflective Professionals Responsive to the Needs of a Diverse Society

 The School of Education is committed to the preparation of caring, critical, and reflective professionals who are academically strong, pedagogically skilled, and responsive to the needs of our diverse society.
-We strive to prepare teachers and school administrators who create classroom and school communities where all students learn in meaningful ways.
+We strive to prepare strong educators and school administrators who create communities in classrooms, schools and alternative settings where all students learn in meaningful ways.
 Our work is grounded in these values and commitments, which we strive to nurture in ourselves as in our students:

 - Intellectual growth

 - Advocacy for students

 The Department of Teaching & Learning offers undergraduate teacher-preparation programs in Adolescence Education (certification to teach grades 7-12) and Early Childhood & Childhood Education (dual certification to teach birth through grade 2 and grades 1-6) as well as graduate programs in these and other certification areas.